 When epidemiologists and cardiologists give advice about hypertension, they often recommend that we cut back on salt (Journal of the American College of Cardiology, Oct.
 11, 2016).
 Strict salt restriction remains somewhat controversial, however (Lancet, July 30, 2016).
 Most people find it hard to lower their sodium intake to levels recommended by the American Heart Association.
 Perhaps it’s time to focus more attention on increasing potassium intake by using a potassium salt substitute.
-That’s the conclusion of two studies from different parts of the world.
+That’s the conclusion of studies from different parts of the world.
+The most recent study collects results from 16 different randomized controlled trials.

 In the US, scientists used data from the National Health and Nutrition Examination Survey to model sodium intake (American Journal of Clinical Nutrition, online March 23, 2021).
 If people replaced table salt with a potassium chloride salt substitute, they could lower their sodium intake to around 3,000 mg a day.
 Using a salt substitute did not lead to excessive potassium intake.